mct96/mct96/README.md

 # Hello :vulcan_salute:

-My name is Matheus.
+:ghost: My name is Matheus.
 I learned to program when I was 15 on my own.
-I really like mathematics (Differential and Integral Calculus and Statistics).
-I am currently a professor at the Federal Institute of Mato Grosso and a PhD student in Computer Science at UFMG.
+I really like mathematics (Differential and Integral Calculus and Statistics) and developing challenging algorithms.

+:house: I am currently a professor at the Federal Institute of Mato Grosso and a PhD student in Computer Science at UFMG.

-My favorite language is C++ :pinched_fingers:, but I've been programming more in Python :metal: recently.
+:pinched_fingers: My favorite language is C++, but I've been programming more in Python :metal: recently.

 :100: I am very interested in the area of Data Mining and Deep Learning.